Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

-## REST API for Accessing Attribute Resources directly from a scene service layer
+## REST API for Attribute Resources

 The attributes REST API allows client apps to fetch the attribute records of a field using its _key_ property directly from a scene service layer.
 Every scene node (with the exception of `root` node), exposes attribute fields as discrete _attribute_ resources.
 These resources are accessible through a relative URL to any Node Index Document.